steven4547466/YoutubeBoombox/README.md

 5. Wait a few seconds for everyone to download
 6. Profit.

+Features:
+- Play music from youtube and sync to all clients as long as everyone has the mod
+- Client side boombox volume control
+  - Hold a boombox and type `/bbv number` to change the volume of that boombox on your client
+    - Example: `/bbv 50` is half as loud
+- Supports basic `youtube.com/watch` links and shortened `youtu.be` links
+- Retains downloads until you restart the game, meaning playing the same songs in the same session only needs to download once, making repeats faster

 TODO:
 - Add a config option to keep the boombox on while in your inventory.
 - Better UI.